drocheam/optrace/docs/source/details/convolution.rst

 A wavelength-independent absorption in the optical setup is modelled through a scaling of the PSF.

-Convolution of spectral homogeneous image and PSF
+Spectral homogeneous image and PSF
 --------------------------------------------------

 With both PSF and image spectrally homogeneous, equation :math:numref:`eq_conv_special_case_spectral_homogenity`